 Competences and ICT escape room

-In the beginning of the ICT escape room design, we know that practical constraint would limit us in the testing of the potential competences.
-Searching the solid background for ICT competences, we decide to use DigComp 2.1: The Digital Competence Framework for Citizens [12].
+In the beginning of the ICT escape room design, we knew that practical constraint would limit us in the testing of the potential competences.
+Searching the solid background for ICT competences, we decided to use DigComp 2.1: The Digital Competence Framework for Citizens [12].
 On the other hand, we wanted to test competences needed in the most common ICT situations that can occur in the classroom.
 Time constraints and practical value of the ICT escape room prevented us to test all competences and levels from DigComp 2.1.
 In general, our competence test covers all 5 topics:

 Competence area 1: information and data literacy;